-Shawn Wilbourn begins his eighth season as a member of the Duke Track & Field coaching staff after joining the Blue Devils following the Olympic Trials in July of 2008.
+Shawn Wilbourn begins his tenth season as a member of the Duke Track & Field coaching staff after joining the Blue Devils following the Olympic Trials in July of 2008.
 Wilbourn works with Duke’s combined-event, pole vault, horizontal jumps and hurdles student-athletes, while previously coaching the Blue Devil sprinters, as well.
-The United States Track & Field and Cross Country Coaches Association (USTFCCCA) recognized Wilbourn as the 2015 Southeast Region Women's Assistant Coach of the Year following the conclusion of the outdoor season.
+The United States Track & Field and Cross Country Coaches Association (USTFCCCA) recognized Wilbourn as the Southeast Region Women’s Assistant Coach of the Year in both 2015 and 2016 following the conclusion of the outdoor seasons.

 Prior to working at Duke, Wilbourn held a similar position at Georgia after spending four years at Cortland State University, the last two as Director of Men’s and Women’s Track and Field and Cross Country.
 He was honored with numerous Atlantic Region and New York State Coach of the Year honors for his mentoring at Cortland State, while coaching 18 All-Americans and two national champions.